 Due to my research, I no longer rinse my kefir grains, as I used to do many years ago, because I was instructed to do so by the kind person who gave me the first amount of kefir grains.
 However, on the rare occasion, and only when necessary I fast my milk kefir-grains by soaking them in sterile water for a day.
 I find that this method is most effective in keeping kefir grains clean and healthy.
 The water-based compound solution strained from water-fasted milk kefir-grains, which I have come to name Kefiraride, has many practical applications, including the preparation of natural cosmetics, correct and control thrush [Candida albicans yeast infection], to increase the growth of sugary kefir-grains, to prepare a kefiran-rich yogurt, kefiran-rich kombucha, in bread making and making other baked goods, in making pancakes, ice-cream making, and the list goes on.

 There are exceptions to any rule, including the no-rinsing rule, for sometimes rules are meant to be broken, intentionally or otherwise.
-[Or how else are police, lawyers and judges going to make a living in today's social system?-].

 1. Kefir grains intended for drying for long-term storage as a back-up culture.

 Milk kefir-grains should first be rinsed or bathed with sterile cold water before drying.
 This is to remove protein deposits from the surface of the grains after separating the kefir grains from the liquid-kefir through straining.

 2. Reviving cross-contaminated or damaged milk kefir-grains.